 I really hate the word SPAM.
 For me, it usually means a sudden sick feeling in my stomach that has nothing to do with the unwanted visual of canned luncheon meat.

 Clicking that SEND button on a newsletter is the last step in a meticulous process.
 It’s like that little high we get from checking an action item off our to-do list.
 One thing done and onto the next.

 So when that SPAM checker pops up flashing ‘FAILED’ with a BIG RED X, I start feeling sick because I know I’ve got extra work ahead of me.
 (It doesn’t actually flash and it’s not really so big, but that’s the way it seems to me when it happens.)

-There are a multitude of reasons that a newsletter can fail a SPAM check.
+There is a multitude of reasons that a newsletter can fail a SPAM check.
 The combinations and frequency of certain words and phrases will be triggers.
 The solution is usually not as simple as using a thesaurus to find alternates.
-You can't change the title of a book or re-write a direct quote, for example.
+You can’t change the title of a book or re-write a direct quote, for example.

 A SPAM checker is one of the advantages of using a bulk email service.
 It’s also one reason to use a company like us to manage your email campaign for you.
 We get that sick-to-your-stomach feeling so you don’t have to.